laoheshanwuwukai/MyCpp/Rvalue/notes.md

 A prvalue expression has no address that is accessible by your program.
 Examples of prvalue expression include literals , function calls that return a non-reference type , and temporary objects that are created during expression evaluation but accessible only by the compiler.

 An xvalue expression has an address that no longer accessible by your program but can be used to initialize an rvalue reference , which provides access to the expression.
-Examples include function calls that return an rvalue reference , and the array subscrip.
+Examples include function calls that return an rvalue reference , and the array subscrip.(与移动语义息息相关)

+tips : close RVO ```-fno-elide-constructors```